 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

-One of the most interesting findings in this shootout was that no Red Label copy scored as high as the best 360 Label copies — even when they had the same stamper numbers.
-The later labels can be very clean and clear, but ultimately they lack the midrange magic, warmth, and sweetness of the best early pressings.
-Since this recording has a problem in all those areas to start with, most red label copies are completely devoid of the Simon & Garfunkel magic, the kind of magic that is so wonderfully evident on their two previous outings: Parsley, Sage… and Bookends.
+One of the most interesting findings in recent shootouts was that no Red Label copy scored remotely as high as the best 360 Label copies — even when they had the same stamper numbers.
+The later labels are often clean and clear, but ultimately they lack the midrange magic, richness, warmth, and sweetness of the best early pressings.
+Since this recording has a problem in all those areas to start with, most later label copies are missing too much of the Simon & Garfunkel magic, the kind of magic that is so wonderfully evident on their two previous outings: Parsley, Sage… and Bookends.

 Why do the two previous albums have more magic?
 They’re simpler productions, the kind that can be handled by the four-track machine they were recorded on.
 Bridge is the boys’ Musical Statement for All Time, with production and scope far exceeding their previous work.
 Like the Beatles with Abbey Road, they gave it their all and went out on a high note.
 (The Beatles planned it that way, while S and G fell victim to their ambition, which you can read about in the AMG review below.)

 What a Masterpiece they achieved.
-Ten weeks at Number One on the charts.
+Ten weeks at Number One.
 Depth and breadth of material only hinted at on their earlier efforts.
-Who can argue with this being one of the most important achievements in popular music of the last fifty years?
+Who can argue with this being one of the most important achievements in popular music of the last fifty plus years?

 - Energy for starters.
 What could be more important than the life of the music?